Gadzhovski/Python_GUI_Quiz/README.md

 # Quiz Application

 ## Introduction
 This repository contains a quiz application built using the `tkinter` library in Python.
-The project was developed as part of the "COMP 1811 Python Project" coursework.
+The project was developed as part of the "COMP1811 Python Project" coursework.

 ## Features
 - **User Authentication**: Users can log in to access the quizzes.